deepakpal9046/CiviOffline/README.md

 # CiviOffline
 This is the project to give people a better way while working without internet.
 By this they can store their files locally and when they'll connected to internet these files will automatically send to the server.
+Detailed Description : CiviOffline consists of multiple client applications that replicate CiviCRM core functionality.
+The applications are programmed in HTML/JavaScript and can run without a connection to the Internet.
+These tools can run on a tablet, netbook, laptop, etc, and are useful for situations where staff/volunteers may not have stable Internet access.
+The applications perform similarly to CiviCRM web based components, but are more responsive and store data locally.
+When the user connects to the Internet, data/changes are submitted back to the main server, with various strategies to avoid conflicts.

+As the client side applications become more mature, they may replace the CiviCRM server side components.
+Civi server components will primarily provide an api for data access/modification.